Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Configurable modules for mixed autonomy

 \subsubsection{Robustness}

-One of the strengths of the learned GRU and MLP control laws is that they do not rely on external calibration of parameters that is specific to a particular traffic setting, such as density.
-Our experience with the model-based controllers, on the other hand, demonstrated considerable sensitivity to the traffic setting.
-Although the PI with Saturation control law can conceptually adjust to different densities, with its moving average filter, we experimentally found that its performance is sensitive to its parameters (see Figures~\ref{fig:stabilizing-speed-density}-\ref{fig:mixed-ring}).
-Using parameters calibrated for the 260 m track (as described in Stern, et al. \cite{Stern2017}), the PI with Saturation control law performs decently at 260 m; however, this control law's performance quickly degrades at higher densities (more congested settings), dropping close to the performance lower bound.
+A strength of learned control laws is that they do not rely on external calibration of parameters that are specific to a traffic setting, such as traffic density.
+On the other hand, in our experience, model-based controller baselines often exhibit considerable sensitivity to the traffic setting.
+We found the performance of the PI with Saturation control law to be sensitive to parameters and initial conditions, even though in principle it adjusts to different densities with a moving average filter.
+Using parameters calibrated for the 260 m track (as described in Stern, et al.~\cite{stern2018dissipation}), the control law performs decently at 260 m; however, its performance quickly degrades at higher densities (more congested settings), dropping close to the performance lower bound \newCathyTwo{(Figure~\ref{fig:stabilizing-speed-density})}.
+Additionally, even for a fixed track of length 260 m, it is inconsistent in mitigating the traffic waves.
+A successful episode is shown in Figures~\ref{fig:stabilizing-the-ring-vel}~and~\ref{fig:mixed-ring}; however, unsuccessful episodes bring down its average performance (Figure~\ref{fig:stabilizing-speed-density}).

-Relatedly, the \textit{FollowerStopper} control law requires careful tuning before usage, which is beyond the scope of this work.
+Similarly, the \textit{FollowerStopper} control law requires careful tuning before usage, which is beyond the scope of this work.
 Specifically, the desired velocity must be provided beforehand.
-Interestingly, we found experimentally that this control law often fails to stabilize the system if provided too high of a desired velocity, even if it is well below the uniform flow equilibrium velocity.
+Interestingly, we found experimentally that this control law is often ineffective if provided too high of a desired velocity, even if it is well below the uniform flow equilibrium velocity.